informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 - `.vocab`: Used to represent a vocabulary.
 - `.chaise-autofill`: Used to set the height and width to fill the parent container based on the user's browser.
 - `.fullscreen-off`: When applied in iframe template, this class hides the full screen button that appears at the top right corner.
 - `.chaise-image-preview`: When applied to an image, Chaise will properly display a scaled down version of the image to the users.
 Clicking on the image would allow users to see the fully scaled version of the image.
-For more information refer to [here]().
+You can find an example [here](#6-image-with-zoom-capabilties).
+While the behavior looks like a zoom, by clicking on images with this class, we're switching between these two modes:
+  - The scaled-down version,
+    - The height of the image is limited to 50vh.
+Therefore small images will be displayed fully, while the bigger images will be scaled down to fit the limited size.
+    - The width is limited to the available width space on the page.
+    - The browser will fit the image in the limited height/width while keeping the image's aspect ratio.
+Hence, in an image with a larger height than width, you will see extra white space to the left and right of the image.
+  - The zoomed-in version,
+    - The height and width of the image are not limited; instead, the limits mentioned above are moved to the image's container.
+That's why we will see scrollbars in larger images, and in smaller images, nothing will change.
+    > The max height mentioned above can be changed by defining the `image-preview-max-height` property.
+Please refer to the example for more information.

 ## Examples